 My undergraduate degree as well as my Master of Special Education degree are from Slippery Rock University.

 I am a member of Council for Exceptional Children and I serve as an advisor for the Westminster Chapter of CEC.
 I am a member of Pennsylvania State Education Association and Delta Kappa Gamma Society International.
-I have presented at “Sail into Literacy” Midwestern Intermediate Unit IV staff development program, Western Regional Support Conference, PA Governor’s School, and Slippery Rock University Cooperating Teacher Seminars.
+I have presented at “Sail into Literacy” Midwestern Intermediate Unit IV staff development program, Western Regional Support Conference, PA Governor’s School, Slippery Rock University Cooperating Teacher Seminars.
+Most recently I have presented with a colleague and students at CEC on our research on Mindfulness and its importance in social and emotional learning.

 When I am not teaching, I love using tools!
-I have helped to build 13 homes with Habitat for Humanity.
-I also enjoy creating jewelry.
+I have volunteered to help build over 20 homes with Habitat for Humanity.
+I am currently a member of Eastbrook Mission Barn's volunteer ramp building team providing access to those with disabilities.
+I also enjoy creating jewelry with much smaller power tools.